-T2Bacteria Result: Positive for E. coli and negative for S. aureus, E. faecium, P. aeruginosa and K. pneumoniae.
+Positive for E. coli and negative for S. aureus, E. faecium, P. aeruginosa, and K. pneumoniae.

-Patient was discharged in the morning of Day 2 prior to availability of culture results.
-Patient returned to the ED on the next day with ongoing fever/chills and was readmitted.
+The patient was discharged in the morning of Day 2 prior to the availability of culture results.
+The patient returned to the ED on the next day with ongoing fever/chills and was readmitted.

 Decision making based on T2Bacteria Result